 “Building construction could become an incredibly fast and bespoke process,” he says.
 “Everything will get compressed.”
 Stuart-Smith imagines that constructing a building will be like using a desktop 3D printer: “You can make variety at no additional cost, and you can do it very quickly.”

-It’s easy to see armies of robots redlining and revising architects’ work as both a technologist’s dream and an architect’s nightmare.
+It’s easy to see armies of robots revising architects’ work as both a technologist’s dream and an architect’s nightmare.
 But assuming architects are the ones programming these 3D-printing drones, Stuart-Smith sees architects not as master builders, but as expert coders, setting the parameters for what’s to be built.
 The idea presents an architect not as the author of a structure, but as the author of a more powerful process.

 Hundreds of floating precision nozzles excreting building material with pinpoint accuracy will open new worlds of formal possibility, according to Stuart-Smith. “[There will] be more opportunities for design,” he says, “more variables there for more influence.”